 - Depending on how many you want and how big you want them, you could need up to 500g of your favourite chocolate.
 But we’re always going to say it’s better to have too much than too little, especially when it comes to chocolate.

 - Choose your moulds.
-We recommend using silicone moulds for ease of use, and you can order these using Dunelm that gets you free delivery.
+We recommend using silicone moulds for ease of use, and you can order these using our Dunelm voucher codes that gets you free delivery.
 Pick from a Mini Egg Silicone Chocolate Mould (£3) or a Make Your Own Jumbo Chocolate Easter Egg 6 Pack (£14), as well as a large selection of colouring pastes for decoration.

 - Break your chocolate into small pieces in a heatproof mixing bowl.
 Bring to the boil a pan of water that’s about a quarter full (make sure your mixing bowl will fit snuggly into it without touching the bottom).
 Once simmering, reduce the heat to as low as possible then place your mixing bowl of chocolate pieces on top.
 Keep stirring with a spatula until it melts and turn off the heat if the chocolate starts to bubble (you should have enough steam to melt it with from the hot water).

 - Spoon the melted chocolate into the moulds and tilt them to make sure the entire mould is covered.
 Wipe away any excess from the edges before placing them in the fridge to set.
 Repeat this 3-4 times for a thicker egg shell.